syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/Shape-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-N> The older API [SfPdfViewer.AnnotationSettings.Rectangle.IsLocked](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfPdfViewer.iOS.RectangleAnnotation.html#Syncfusion_SfPdfViewer_iOS_RectangleAnnotation_IsLocked) have been marked as obsolete and this is applicable for other shape annotations as well.

 ## How to get the list of Annotations that overlaps the selected shape Annotation